Flow (video game): Reception

 The Flash version of Flow received 100,000 downloads within its first two weeks of release.
 By July 2006, it had been downloaded over 650,000 times; by February 2008, it had been played over 3.5 million times.
 Its PlayStation 3 re-release was the most downloaded game on the PlayStation Network in 2007.
 Flow received the 2008 Game Developers Choice Awards nominations for the Innovation Award and Best Debut, and was presented with Best Downloadable Game.
-Flow was nominated for Downloadable Game of the Year at the AIAS' 11th Annual Interactive Achievement Awards, and for the Best Innovation award at the BAFTA's 4th British Academy Games Awards.
+Flow was nominated for Downloadable Game of the Year at the AIAS' 11th Annual Interactive Achievement Awards, and for the Best Innovation award at the British Academy of Film and Television Arts's 4th British Academy Games Awards.
 Its music garnered nominations for Best Interactive Score and Most Innovative Use of Audio from the Game Audio Network Guild, and won composer Austin Wintory the Rookie of the Year award.
 Flow was a finalist at the 2007 Slamdance Guerrilla Games Competition, but withdrew along with several other finalists after Super Columbine Massacre RPG! was removed from the competition.
 In 2011 it was chosen through a public vote out of an initial selection of 240 to be one of 80 games showcased in a 2012 exhibit at the Smithsonian American Art Museum titled "The Art of Video Games".
 The game was also included in the 2010 video game reference book 1001 Video Games You Must Play Before You Die.

 Flow received mixed reviews from critics, who focused on the game's PlayStation versions.
 The visuals and presentation were among its most praised elements, with IGNs Chris Roper calling them "one of Flows greatest strengths".
 Alex Navarro of GameSpot agreed, saying that it was "hard to argue with those aesthetics"; he lauded the use of color, the designs of the creatures, and the dynamic soundtrack.
 Will Freeman of VideoGamer.com called it "attractive and stylish", which made the game "immensely satisfying to toy with".
 Richard Leadbetter of Eurogamer claimed that the game's main purpose was to "look pretty" and "sound cool".